How can you start earning commissions and building a source of recurring revenue with the Kinsta Affiliate program and its commissions?

 Go back through your best-performing posts and see if there are any natural opportunities to promote Kinsta in those posts.

-If you consult with clients and/or build websites for a living, you can promote Kinsta directly in your interactions and explain the value in using a managed WordPress hosting like Kinsta.
+If you consult with clients and/or build websites for a living, you can promote Kinsta directly in your interactions and explain the value in using a managed WordPress host like Kinsta.

 When you’re speaking directly to clients, you’ll likely want to focus on the business argument for Kinsta.
 You can highlight how features like quality support, excellent performance, and useful tools can actually save your clients money at the end of the day.